lakshjadhwanilj/17_JS-DigitalClock/README.md

 # JS-DigitalClock
-A Digital Clock using HTML5, CSS3 And JS.
+A Digital Clock using HTML5, CSS3 And JS. <br />
 ![picture alt](https://raw.githubusercontent.com/lakshjadhwanilj/JS-DigitalClock/master/ss.png)
 This is a simple clock functionality achieved using Javascript.
 The logic is very simple with the minimum lines of code possible.
 # Steps to execute this clock: